 - The WBE and MBD loans can be used for purchasing commercial real estate and property, renovations, leasehold improvements, machinery, and equipment.

 What are the interest rates, fees, and terms?

 - The Micro-Loan interest rate is 0%.
 There is no application fee.
 No client equity required, and there is no commitment fee.
-The loan term is five years or seven years for equipment/machinery.
+The loan term is five years or up to seven years for equipment/machinery.

 What additional documents do I need to upload to the application?

 - Three years of tax returns with all schedules included.
 If you are a sole proprietorship, personal tax returns.
 Form 1040, including Schedule C-business revenues.
 Less common schedules, Schedule A, capital gains, and Schedule E for real estate investors.

 - If any other business structure: Form 1065 for Partnerships and 1120-S for corporations are the most common, including Schedule K-1, partnership income.